 I’ve long been a fan of rap music, but I’ve always had this sinking suspicion that the stuff was garbage.
 It is.

 I frequently ride the Metro in Washington, DC and routinely young men belt out the lyrics of whatever they’re listening to on their headphones.
 It’s profane, sexist, homophobic garbage.
 For real.
 Not the fake way the left says everything is racist nowadays.
 Garbage.

 After four decades of cussing people out, I’ve decided to stop.
 I used to be a road rager, an f-bomb-dropper, a middle-finger-raiser, but no more.
 I’ve decided to exert some self-control and do better.

-Believe me, I see sh#t all day long that makes me want to pop off on or to people.
-But over time I’ve learned the best way to influence is by modeling good behavior.
+Believe me, I see things all day long that make me want to pop off.
+But over time I’ve learned the best way to influence others is by modeling good behavior.
 Showing, not telling.
-So I’ve tried to eliminate profanity in my life which has the added benefit of eliminating it from my son’s life and the lives of others around me.
+So I’ve tried to eliminate profanity from my life, something which has the added benefit of eliminating it from my son’s life and the lives of others around me.

 I also know that profanity is a sort of temperature of my mood.
 If I start cussing, it means I’m getting pretty angry about something.
 Anger is another thing I’m trying to eliminate from my life.

 When I was a young man living in Seattle, I noticed something super annoying that folks including many of my friends did out there- frequent ostentatious displays of how liberal they were.
 This self-congratulatory liberalism, as I called it, annoyed the hell out of me.
 It took the form of voting for Ralph Nader or covering your car with bumper stickers.